 Good indoor air quality is a critical aspect of our overall health and well-being, yet many of us take it for granted.
-Understanding the facts about indoor air quality can help us make informed decisions about how to improve the air we breathe in our homes and workplaces.
+Understanding the facts about indoor AQ can help us make informed decisions about how to improve the air we breathe in our homes and workplaces.
 What indoor air quality fun facts should you know?
 Keep reading to learn more!

 Top indoor air quality facts you should know